leonardcser/PI_approximation/README.md

 <a name="goal"></a>
 ## Goal
 The main goal of this library is to create a easy and fun way to learn to code in Java.
 Concepts vary from package managment, to game structure, events and algorithms.
+My idea is to create a youtube playlist explaining these concepts while creating an application or game.

 <a name="features"></a>